Ontario Construction Report staff writer

-According to a staff report, “the development complies with Provincial and Regional Policies that encourage increased opportunities for tourism development within the Gateway Economic Zone and appropriate intensification of land uses.”
+According to a planning staff report, “the development complies with Provincial and Regional Policies that encourage increased opportunities for tourism development within the Gateway Economic Zone and appropriate intensification of land uses.”

 The city approved a plan on the site in April 2000 by Rudan Holdings Ltd. for a 30-storey Crowne Plaza hotel with 300 rooms along with a convention centre, restaurants, stores and underground parking.